Create a Blog in 7 Easy Steps

 Work With Me Page – Honestly, if you are reading this, it is because you want to create your own online job so you will need to have a Work With Me Page, either to present yourself as a service provider (providing your own services or products (Ebook, courses, freelancing, teaching, etc) or a solution provider (recommending services or products or providing coaching and consulting).

-Here are 5 things you’ll need to master as you get started with your own blog:
+Here are 5 tips you’ll need to apply if you want to send traffic to your own blog:

-How to get traffic – 4 – Educate yourself about SEO and keywords
+Tip 4 – Educate yourself about SEO and keywords and include it in your writing

-How to get traffic – 5 – Write Guest posts for other blogs/websites
+Tip 5 – Write guest posts for other blogs/websites or curated content sites

 Now You Have My 7 Easy Steps To Build A Blog!